History | Athletic Club Official Website

 Athletic's post-war reconstruction

-Athletic Club to keep the League trophy
+Athletic Club keep the League trophy

 The effects of the Civil War weaken Athletic socially, economically and on the pitch.
 The club rebuilds and places its trust in youth.
 Led by a historic frontline, the youngsters form the base of the first side to be permanently awarded the League trophy and they also win a third Copa del Rey.
-The Club celebrates its first 50-year anniversary.
+The club celebrates its first 50-year anniversary.

 1941